-The appointment will be made on a fixed-term basis until 30 April 2026 in the first instance.
+The appointment will be made on a permanent basis with limited funding.
+Funds are available until 30 September 2029 in the first instance.

-Appointments will be subject to satisfactory completion of a six-month probationary period.
+Appointments will be subject to satisfactory completion of a sixmonth probationary period.

 Hours of Work and Working Pattern